 - Plan and implement experiential education elements, closely tied to classroom curriculum.
 Possibilities include field trips, overnights, outdoor education, environmental education, service learning, and so on.

 - Engage students in questions and actions focused on environmental responsibility and stewardship.

 - Have an international, global perspective through travel, living abroad, reading, or other means.

 - Create multicultural units of study and model a respect for diversity and inclusion.

-- Know something of motivation and attribution theory and use this knowledge to create an ethos fostering intrinsic motivation.
+- Utilize motivation and attribution theory to create an ethos fostering intrinsic motivation.